History & heritage

 In sum, the services at The St. Regis Almasa Hotel, Cairo suggest a luxury of continuity rather than a luxury of effect.
 Nothing appears designed to impress in isolation; everything aims to make the stay more legible, more flexible and more comfortable.
 In a capital as dense as Cairo, that quality of support is decisive.
 It allows one to travel with greater freedom, to enjoy the city without bearing all its constraints, and to find at the hotel a level of control that profoundly transforms the experience.
 It is often there, far more than in outward signs, that a truly great house is recognised.

-The art of living in Cairo
+The Art of Living in Cairo

 Book with MyConciergeHotel